 Broadly, I am interested in the politics of belonging and identity using qualitative observational research, such as ethnography and narrative inquiry.
-As a critical geographer I examine how social and cultural spaces are negotiated, contested, and manifested between individuals and institutions, specifically as a power dynamic mediated technologically.
+Trained as a critical geographer, I examine how social and cultural spaces are negotiated, contested, and manifested between individuals and institutions, specifically as a power dynamic mediated technologically.
 My commitment to social justice has driven my culturally responsive pedagogy, my critical research on e-learning, as well as my activism with Scarborough Families for Public Education and Port Union Cares.

 To reach me, email email@example.com